 Pyrography technique or wood burning can give your wooden project a unique design.
 But many beginner woodworkers have hesitations about which finishes they can use to avoid potentially damaging their project.

-We understand this dilemma, so our woodworking team will share if you can stain over wood burning and other alternatives you can try.
+I understand this dilemma, so I will share here some insights on whether you can stain over wood burning and other alternatives you can try.

 Can You Apply Stain After Wood Burning?

 If you want put some color to enhance your pyrography project’s wood grain and the art itself, you can certainly stain it.

 Staining after wood burning gives your design a more polished and smooth finish while accentuating the details.
 You can use light shades of stain to mix with the burnt effect of the pyrography designs.

 I also stain the wood after designing it, because burning stained wood creates toxic chemical fumes which are harmful to your health and the environment.
 Not to mention, stained wood is more flammable than bare wood.